coreeng/knowledge-platform/knowledge-base/content/training/bootcamp/_index.md

 pre = ""
 +++

 Welcome to the CECG Platform Engineering bootcamp.
-A quick tour of everything you need to effectively work in a Platform Engineering team focussing on building a Kubernetes based bespoke [PaaS aka a Core Platform] and a [consolidated Path to Production](/modules/p2p-fast-feedback/epic-p2p/) for how users of the platform deploy applications to production.
+A quick tour of everything you need to effectively work in a Platform Engineering team focusing on building a Kubernetes based bespoke [PaaS aka a Core Platform] and a [consolidated Path to Production](/modules/p2p-fast-feedback/epic-p2p/) for how users of the platform deploy applications to production.

 #### Prerequsites

 The bootcamp is targeted at experienced technologies practitioners with the following backgrounds:

 * Software Engineer looking to get into Platform Engineering
-* Infrastructure Engineer looking to see how they can apply Software Engineering to Infrastructure Engineering
+* Infrastructure Engineer looking to adopt a software-centric approach to infrastructure

 #### Overview